viblo/pymunk/README.rst

 -------
 - cache pip downloads on appveyor?
 - Think about split between pymunk.util and pymunk modules
-- Update examples with new api
+- Update examples with new api (arrows and platformer left todo)
 - do we still need pymunk.inf?
 - replace references to Chipmunk in api docs to references to pymunk
 - http://code.activestate.com/recipes/500261/ for pickle of vec2d
 - Think about experimental repr of Body
 - Get inspiration of examples and debug drawing from here: https://github.com/liabru/matter-js
-- Investigate if its possible to use cpHastySpace on linux (wont work on windows due to posix threads)
-- add code for threaded sovler on non-windows
+- add better example benchmark for threaded solver on non-windows
-- add code for autogeometry

 - use twine to upload to Pypi? https://pypi.python.org/pypi/twine
-- use appveyor for windows automated tests? http://python-packaging-user-guide.readthedocs.io/en/latest/appveyor/
 - use travis ci to build osx chipmunk lib file and run tests? https://docs.travis-ci.com/user/osx-ci-environment/